Chat-Wane/working-box/README.md

 ## Energy consumption awareness

 Second part of this project is about providing energy consumption awareness to services.
-We monkey-patch a MAPE-K framework [1] in front of every endpoint with peer-to-peer capabilities to efficiently propagate energy data between related services [4].
+We monkey-patch an HTTP interceptor with autonomic capabilities [1] in front of every endpoint with peer-to-peer capabilities to efficiently propagate energy data between related services [4].

 Front-ends propose to users multiple modes of energy consumption to users depending on underlying services of the application.
 Users